4 Best Day Trips to Giethoorn from Amsterdam

 Afsluitdijk| ©henk krijgsheld

 Discover three iconic destinations in the Netherlands on one of the day tours to Giethoorn, Afsluitdijk, Zaanse Schans from Amsterdam.
-Usually organized for small groups, this type of experience takes you to places that public transport cannot reach.
+Usually organized for small groups, this type of experience takes you to places that public transportation can't reach.

 For those looking for the best way to visit Zaanse Schans and its mills from Amsterdam, this is the right way to make the most of your visit.
 Stroll through a cheese factory, a clog factory and enjoy a diamond cutting demonstration in town.
 Afterwards, take pictures of the country's largest dam, the Afsluitdijk, and cruise the canals of Giethoorn, the**"Venice of the Netherlands**".